JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### configureDefaultDependencies
-{id="intellij-task-configuredefaultdependencies"}
+{id="intellij-extension-configuredefaultdependencies"}

 If enabled, automatically configures the default IntelliJ Platform dependencies in the current project.
-Otherwise, the `DependenciesUtils.intellij`,`DependenciesUtils.intellijPlugin`, and `DependenciesUtils.intellijPlugins` functions could be used for an explicit configuration.
+Otherwise, the `DependenciesUtils.intellij`, `DependenciesUtils.intellijPlugin`, and `DependenciesUtils.intellijPlugins` functions could be used for an explicit configuration.

 **Type:** `Boolean`